HarryLovesCode/Vulkan-API-Book/chap2/physical_devices_and_logical_connections.md

         VK_VERSION_PATCH(physicalProperties.apiVersion));
 ```

+**Important**: For now we're just going to use one physical device and one logical device.
+Thus, we should keep track of `physicalDevices[0]`.

 # `VkDeviceQueueCreateInfo`

 The next step is to create a device using `vkCreateDevice`.
 However, in order to do that, we must have a `VkDeviceCreateInfo` object.
 And, as you may have guessed having seen the specification, we need a `VkDeviceQueueCreateInfo` object.
 You can find the documentation for this object [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkDeviceQueueCreateInfo).
 Let's look at the definition...